carlgieringer/carlgieringer.github.io/_posts/2020-05-30-notes-on-swift.md

+Some rough structured stream of consciousness thoughts (mostly for myself) on language similarities between Swift and other languages I knew before learning about Swift: C#, Scala, and Go.

 # What Swift has borrowed from other languages

 Notes on reading about Swift, and what it makes me think of from other languages